Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-6.md

 **Ideas:**

-Goal: Approachable installation using sensors that alters the angle at which wire exits a wire feeder, leading to a wire sculpture.
+Goal: Approachable installation using sensors that alters the angle at which wire exits a wire feeder, leading to a curvature-based wire sculpture.

 Robotic wire sculpting ideation: